Kirt Ojala

-Amateur career
+Early life

-Ojala was born in Kalamazoo, Michigan, and graduated from Portage Central High School and the University of Michigan.
+Kirt Stanley Ojala was born on December 24, 1968, in Kalamazoo, Michigan.
+He attended Portage Central High School in Portage, Michigan, where he excelled in baseball.

+College career

+Ojala attended University of Michigan.
 In 1989, he played collegiate summer baseball with the Harwich Mariners of the Cape Cod Baseball League.

+Professional career

+Draft and minor leagues

 He was selected by the New York Yankees in the 4th round of the 1990 MLB Draft.

-Professional career
+Florida Marlins (1997–1999)

 A knuckleball specialist, Ojala pitched mostly in long relief, although he made 5 starts for the Marlins in 1997 after being called up from the minor league Charlotte Knights, and 13 the following year.
 On August 23, 1998, he gave up a solo home run to Bonds in the top of the third inning in Pro Player Stadium, giving Bonds 400 homers for his career.

-On September 16, 1998 Ojala became one of only 50 major league pitchers to strike out four batters in a single inning.
+On September 16, 1998, Ojala became one of only 50 major league pitchers to strike out four batters in a single inning.
 He spent time in the Cincinnati Reds organization prior to the Marlins.
 Following his release by Florida, he briefly was a member of the Boston Red Sox.
 He finished with a career record of 3 wins and 10 losses and a career batting average of .121.